 • Phone us first, before coming in

 • When you arrive, phone us, then wait in your car until we come to you

 Yes to 1 or 2, but not feeling unwell:

 Contact Healthline for more information 0800 358 5453

 MoH have updated their self-isolation guidance.

-MoH are working with border agencies to ensure recent arrivals from mainland China are aware of the need to self-isolate and register for health checks through the new Healthline service
+MoH are working with border agencies to ensure recent arrivals from mainland China or Iran are aware of the need to self-isolate and register for health checks through the new Healthline service

-For people arriving or transiting through mainland China we ask that you:
+For people arriving or transiting through mainland China or Iran we ask that you: